Fitness Dossier, Vol. 11: trampoLEAN

 trampoLEAN mantra: Make fitness fun.

 The hard sell: It’s low-impact, which allows people to move easier and perform more athletically.
 Trampoline training is the only exercise that provides vertical acceleration and deceleration, which is easy on the joints.
 This up-and-down motion is believed to be the best detoxifying exercise; it achieves similar benefits as running.
 A variety of twists, turns, and rotations combined with reactive forces target muscles in a new way.
-It’s extremely unique training method—and enhances the mind-body connection.
+It’s an extremely unique training method—and enhances the mind-body connection.

 Recommended workout gear: Barefoot training is preferred.
 For extreme comfort, wear form-fitting pants or loose shorts and a light, quick-drying shirt.